Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 - **Footer**

-    The footer appears on all pages and comprises of three main componants.
+    The footer appears on all pages and comprises of three main components.

-    1. A repitition of the logo along with a description of the purpose of the site.
+    1. A repetition of the logo along with a description of the purpose of the site.
     2. A quick search feature which, when a spirit is chosen, will take the user directly to the cocktails page and display a list of cocktails containing that base spirit.
     3. A feedback link to email the site owner in case a user has any feedback or would like to report an issue.